 Root Canal Therapy

 Due to advancements in the dental industry, root canals can be a quick, simple procedure to treat an infected tooth.
-In conjunction with your choice of sedation, your root canal at Western Mass Endo in central MA can be free from discomfort to avoid further tooth pain and more serious complications.
+In conjunction with your choice of sedation, your root canal at Western Mass Endo can be free from discomfort to avoid further tooth pain and more serious complications.
 Call our staff to set up a consult with one of our endodontic specialists to learn more about root canal therapy and to improve your dental health.